-CM: What was your favorite Red Sox marketing campaign of 2018?
+CM: What was your favorite Red Sox marketing campaign last season?

 AG: I’m admittedly biased but I continue to be inspired by the creativity, passion and precision my team displayed in executing our #DoDamage playoff initiative.
 The program embodied our approach and was an effective, yet authentic program that originated with the true character of the clubhouse.
 We generated good metrics—close to a million posts on Twitter and Instagram, including close to a half-million posts on Twitter alone during Game 5 of the World Series.